bibhorsharma7/stomble-task/README.md

 # Credit Card Application

-Full stack application that stores and visualises credit cards
+Full stack application that stores and visualises credit cards.\
+Frontend is built with 'React js'.\
+Backend is built with and deployed to firebase.

 ## Application URL
 https://credit-card-frontend.herokuapp.com/